Elias Hill: Early life

 Elias Hill was born in 1819 to Dorcas and Elias in York County, South Carolina.
-The elder Elias was possibly born in Africa.
+According to the younger Elias his father was born in Africa.
 He was stricken with a disease at age seven in 1826 which left him crippled.
 Some observers described him as a dwarf, and he described the disease as rheumatism, but it was probably polio.
 It may also have been muscular dystrophy; in any case, he was crippled in one arm and leg.
 As an adult, his legs remained extremely skinny, his arms were withered, and his jaw was deformed.
 While still young, Hill's father purchased the freedom of his wife, Hill's mother, for $150.
 Hill's master included the crippled boy in the transaction.

 The Hills were owned by a famous Hill family, which included future Confederate general Daniel Harvey Hill.
-As a boy, Elias learned to read and write from white school children in York County.
+Unable to perform manual labor, Elias learned to read and write alongside white school children on the Hill plantation.
 No one objected to having such a compromised child hanging around the school.
 Thus Hill gained certain privileges, but he was also ridiculed for his condition by other children.
 Daniel Harvey Hill was among those who taught Elias to read.
-Elias was very intelligent and driven, and his intellectual possibilities were not noticed by the white community around him due to his condition.
+Elias was very intelligent and driven, and his intellectual possibilities were not noticed by the white community around him due to his condition, though in later life one reporter noted that the juxtaposition between his physical disabilities and his 'massive intellectual head...clear, sonorous voice [and] intelligent, eagle-like expression' elevated his standing among freepeople in the South Carolina upcountry, who 'travelled from twenty-file miles around' to hear his sermons.
+Federal officials described Hill as the 'chief spiritual, social and political adviser for all the Negroes in this section'.

 After the Civil War ended in 1865, Hill worked as an ordained Baptist preacher moving from congregation to congregation in the South Carolina Piedmont.
 He also taught reading and writing.
 By 1871 at the age of 50 he was president of the local Union League.
 He regularly held political meetings at his cabin and was a popular and powerful preacher, serving a congregation in Clay Hill, near Rock Hill, South Carolina.